-In case you enter the country from a larger airport like Denpasar (Bali) or Adi Sucipto (Yogyakarta) apart from paying the visa you will have to:
+If you enter the country from a larger airport like Denpasar (Bali) or Adi Sucipto (Yogyakarta) apart from paying the visa fee, you will have to:

-- Carry a ticket out of the country in less than 30 days.
+- Carry a ticket out of the country within 30 days.

-- Have in possession a passport in force that does not expire in less than 6 months.
+- Have in possession a passport that does not expire in 6 months or less.

-- Have a credit card with an amount of more than 1000 $.
+- Have a credit card with a credit line of 1000 $ or more.

-- Proof of vaccination of yellow fever if you have recently visited countries at risk.
+- Proof of yellow fever vaccination if you have recently visited at risk countries.

 Each Southeast Asian country has a different currency.
-Dollar in Singapore, Ringgit in Malaysia and Rupiah in Indonesia were the ones we used.
+We used Singapore Dollar, Malaysian Ringgit and Indonesian Rupiah.

-The good thing about Asia is that even though there are many poor and economically underdeveloped areas, technology spreads everywhere.
-Even in the most remote places there are credit card readers, ATMs, etc. So you do not have to worry.
+The good thing about Asia is that even though there are many poor and economically underdeveloped areas, technology is available everywhere.
+Even in the most remote places, there are credit card readers and ATMs, so you do not have to worry.

-If you travel to Southeast Asia 20 days I recommend that you carry around 200 € cash.
-If you have any problem they will not refuse to charge you in euros.
+If you travel to Southeast Asia for 20 days, I recommend that you carry around 200 € cash.
+If you have any problems, they will not refuse to charge you in euros.

-My advice is not to change money from Spain, but to create an Evo smart account card which allows you to withdraw from anywhere in the world.
-Besides, we suggest not drawing so much money.
-The prices are much cheaper than Europe and with less quantity, you will feel that you have more money.
+My advice would be to not exchange money from Spain, and instead create an Evo smart account card which allows you to withdraw from anywhere in the world.
+We also suggest to not withdraw so much money.
+The prices here are much cheaper than Europe, so even with less in quantity, you will still feel that you have more money.

-Finally and not to make a mess with so many changes of currency I tell you a trick that we use the first few days in each country.
+Finally, to not make a mess with so many changes of currency, let me tell you a trick that we used during the first few days in each country.

-Make a table with economic amounts that go from 0.50 € to 100 € (1 €, 10 €, 50 €, etc.).
-Indicate, at the following columns, the correspondence in the currencies of the countries in Southeast Asia that you will visit.
-So you have a quick way to know if something is cheap or expensive.
+Make a table with amounts that go from 0.50 € to 100 € (1 €, 10 €, 50 €, etc.).
+Then, in the following columns, indicate the correspondence in the currencies of the countries in Southeast Asia that you will visit.
+That way, you have a quick way to know if something is cheap or expensive.

-Where you will really save money in Southeast Asia is in accommodation.
-For a very low price, you can even stay in villas with SPA.
-That is why Southeast Asia is not only popular for backpackers but also for couples, many of them spending their honeymoon in Asia.
+Where you will really save money in Southeast Asia is with accommodation.
+For a very low price, you can even stay in villas with a SPA.
+This is why Southeast Asia is not only popular for backpackers but also for couples, with many of them spending their honeymoon in Asia.

-In my case, as I was traveling with my cousin, we preferred to stay in hostels for backpackers so in this way we could meet more people.
+In my case, I was traveling with my cousin, and we preferred to stay in hostels for backpackers so we could meet more people.
 The platforms we used to find the accommodation were:

 OUR 20-days SOUTHEAST ASIA TRIP ITINERARY